DevWaweru/NewsHighlight/README.md

 ## Set-up and Installation
     - Clone the Repo
+    - Edit the start.sh file with your api key from the news.org website
     - Install python 3.6
     - Run chmod a+x start.py
     - Run ./start.py